NitinJami/photoSort/README.md

 ## Fallback Behavior

-If EXIF data cannot be extracted from a file, the script will fall back to using the file's modification time.
+If EXIF data cannot be extracted from a file, the script will:
+1. Fall back to using the file's modification time
+2. For JPEG images, add the modification time to the file's EXIF data to preserve the date information

 ## Dependencies

 - Pillow: For extracting EXIF data from images
 - exifread: Alternative library for extracting EXIF data
 - ffmpeg-python: For extracting creation date from video files
+- piexif: For adding EXIF data to images

 ## License